 Voiced by: Takeshi Watabe (JP, until Shippuden ep.
 175), Hiroshi Naka (JP, from Blood Prison onwards), Michael Sorich (EN), Skip Stellrecht (EN, Naruto: Ultimate Ninja), Arturo Casanova (LA Spanish)

 The chief toad of Mount Myoboku.
 He is the personal summon of Jiraiya.

 - Arch-Enemy: With Manda.

-- Attack of the 50-Foot Whatever: Though the size is inconsistently depicted.
-He is sometimes the size of a hospital but has also been seen the size of a Tailed Beast.
+- Attack of the 50-Foot Whatever: When shrunken down, he is around the size of a hospital.
+At full size, he's the size of a Tailed Beast.

 - Chekhov's Gunman: One of the first characters to be seen in the series, he doesn't make his proper introduction until the Chunin Exams arc.

 - Combination Attack: Fire Release: Toad Oil Flame Bullet is a technique he performs alongside Jiraiya.